Valaa-Technologies/valaa-vault/README.md

 it.
 The gateway will deliver `Zero Editor` as its `valospace` entry site (which sourced locally from `./revelations/local-zero`).

-### No remote authority plugins - limited persistence
+### No remote authority spindles - limited persistence

 local-zero supports only `valaa-local:` and `valaa-memory:` schemes, so no remote content can be accessed.
 All content that is created is